Lothindir/didactic-parakeet/README.md

 #### Prerequisites
 In order to launch the application you need to install a few tools :

+##### Installing programs
+Install the latest version of php : [php.net](https://www.php.net/downloads.php)

+Install the latest version of composer : [getcomposer.org](https://getcomposer.org/download/)

+Install the latest version of NodeJS : [nodejs.org](https://nodejs.org/en/download/)

+Install the latest version of Symfony [symfony.com](https://symfony.com/download)

 ##### Using Chocolatey
-If you have chocolatey installed just run these commands :
+If you have chocolatey installed you can just run these commands :
 ```
 choco install php
 ```